 SPORTSMANSHIP: The NHSSC expects sportsmanlike conduct from all players.
 This includes fairness, courtesy and grace, whether winning or losing, and whether in the game or at an NHSSC social event.
 Unsportsmanlike conduct is grounds for a player or team being removed from the game, league or the NHSSC.

-UNSPORTSMANLIKE PENALTY: NHSSC players who are ejected from two games for unsportsmanlike conduct will be suspended from the league and be disallowed from playing in any NHSSC league for a period of one year.GAME UNIFORMS: All players must wear current official NHSSC-issued t-shirts during the game.
+UNSPORTSMANLIKE PENALTY: NHSSC players who are ejected from two games for unsportsmanlike conduct may be suspended from the league and be disallowed from playing in any NHSSC league, at the discretion of the league.GAME UNIFORMS: All players must wear current official NHSSC-issued t-shirts during the game.

 REFEREES: Each team must volunteer a referee once per week who must be present at least 10 minutes prior to the game at which they are referreeing.
 Only team captains or co-captains may discuss a rule with the referee.
 Calls by the referee are final and may not be discussed by any player during the game.FORFEITS: A team shall forfeit a game if the team fails to field at least 8 players for a game, or if the team plays with a player who is not registered with their team.